 “My meals were big, very big.
 I ate a lot of fatty cuts of steak and a lot of rice.
 I would use tricks like adding dextrose or butter to my rice to increase the calorie and fat content, or grind my food up to make grilled patties that were easy to chew and pack into my system.
-It was all about working out how to get immense amounts of food into my body without suffering too much.”
+It was all about getting immense amounts of food into my body without suffering too much.”

 Thor insists that despite the colossal amounts of food his stomach was forced to endure, he maintained a healthy lifestyle whilst competing as a strongman.

-“I would eat so many calories to try and gain weight that often I would eat and then literally fall asleep on the table.
-I would just pass out.
+“I would eat so many calories to try and gain weight that I would often eat and then fall asleep on the table.
+I would pass out.
 I was just that exhausted from eating and training.”